pavel-borik/GraphApp/API.md

     ```javascript
     {
         "config": {
-            "group_count": // required - number of groups (one group can for example be all the MBA nodes)
-            "legend": {
+            "groups": {
-                "nodes": [
+                /* key, starts from 0 */:
                     {
-                        "x":  // DOM coordinates
+                        "name":  // name of the group displayed in the legend (e.g. "Market Balance Area)
+                        "color": { // Color settings - optional
+                            "background": // Node background
+                            "highlight": {
+                                "background": // Node background when selected
+                            }
-                        "y":  // DOM coordinates
+                        }  // DOM coordinates
                         "id": // unique id - required by Visjs
                         "label": // node label to be displayed
                         "group": // group id for node styling
                     },
-                    //...other nodes displayed as a legend...//
-                ]
+                    //... other group definitions...//
+            },
+            "range": {
+                "validityFrom": // range of queried relationships validity, YYYYMMDD format
+                "validityTo": // range of queried relationships validity, YYYYMMDD format
             }
         },
-        "queried_entity": {
+        "queriedEntity": {
             "id": // globally unique id
             "name": // name of the entity displayed in the info card header
             "type": // name of the entity displayed in the info card subheader, e.g. "Market Balance Area",
             "actions": [
                 {
-                    "type": // Actions for entity, also the label of corresponding button (for example "Edit")
+                    "name": // action for an entity, also the label of corresponding button (for example "Edit")
                     "url":  // target url
                 },
             ],